The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Results

-\textbf{\spdx tools have most ($43.12\%$) of the issue reports related to ``Feature Development and Enhancement'' and ``Code Components'', while \cdx tools have more ($45.3\%$) issue reports related to ``Bug Fixes and Defects''.} Understanding the type of issue reports in each SBOM format would help tool developers improve their tools and help SBOM users make the right decision when selecting an SBOM tool for their project.
-We identify $14$ distinct categories from the issue reports collected from the $87$ \spdx and $61$ \cdx tool repositories that contained tagged issues, using the manual tag classification approach described in Section~\ref{sec:method:tag-grouping}.
+\textbf{\spdx tools have most ($36.25\%$) of the issue reports related to ``Feature Development and Enhancement'', while \cdx tools have more ($41.90\%$) issue reports related to ``Bug Fixes and Defects''.} Understanding the type of issue reports in each SBOM format would help tool developers improve their tools and help SBOM users make the right decision when selecting an SBOM tool for their project.
+We identify $14$ distinct categories by analyzing the tagged issue reports from the $87$ \spdx and $61$ \cdx tool repositories (Section~\ref{sec:method:tag-grouping}), then apply the LLM-assisted approach (Section~\ref{sec:rq3-llm-classify}) to classify all issues across the full dataset.
 We have listed the indices and names of each category, accompanied by a short description, the set of relevant tags, and one representative example as follows.

-\figref{fig:tags_prevalence} illustrates the prevalence of each issue category.
-For \spdx, issue reports related to ``Feature Development and Enhancement'' are the most prevalent ($43.12\%$), closely followed by ``Code Components'' ($21.57\%$) and ``Licensing'' ($11.29\%$).
-In contrast, \cdx exhibits a different distribution, with ``Bug Fixes and Defects'' being the most prevalent ($45.3\%$), followed by ``Feature Development and Enhancement'' ($31.5\%$) and ``Code Quality'' ($6.51\%$).
-These findings suggest a potential maturity difference between the two ecosystems. \spdx, being the older and more established format, appears to have moved beyond basic bug fixing to focus more on feature enhancements and extended functionality, which is characteristic of mature software projects.
-Conversely, the higher prevalence of bug-related issues in \cdx may reflect its relatively younger status in the ecosystem, where foundational stability issues are still being addressed before moving on to more advanced feature development.
+\figref{fig:tags_prevalence} illustrates the prevalence of each issue category across all 33,840 post-2018 issue reports, as classified by the LLM-assisted approach described in Section~\ref{sec:rq3-llm-classify}.
+For \spdx, issue reports related to ``Feature Development and Enhancement'' are the most prevalent ($36.25\%$), followed by ``Code Components'' ($17.82\%$) and ``Licensing'' ($10.73\%$).
+In contrast, \cdx exhibits a different distribution, with ``Bug Fixes and Defects'' being the most prevalent ($41.90\%$), followed by ``Feature Development and Enhancement'' ($29.68\%$) and ``Code Quality'' ($5.91\%$).
+The gap between \cdx's top two categories ($\sim$12 percentage points) indicates that \cdx's issue activity is spread across both bug-fixing and feature work, though defect resolution still dominates.
+The broader distribution points to a maturity difference between the two ecosystems: \spdx, being the older and more established format, has moved beyond foundational bug-fixing to focus on feature enhancements, extended functionality, and domain-specific concerns such as licensing, which is characteristic of mature software projects.
+Conversely, the continued dominance of bug-related issues in \cdx reflects its relatively younger status, where foundational stability challenges still command the most community attention.
 These distinct distributions highlight the different evolutionary stages and priorities that each SBOM format faces in its respective tool ecosystem.